jen20/hashidays-nyc/README.md

 New York 2017.
 It demonstrates deploying the HashiCorp runtime stack (Consul, Nomad and Vault) in a production quality fashion on AWS.

+*Note: The code in this repository will provision real resources in AWS which cost real money!
+Be careful!*

 ## Usage

 The following steps cover local usage from Mac OS X. The steps from Illumos or